Skip to content

 Don’t leave your loved ones in doubt

-If you’ve made your organ and tissue donation decision, tell your family and friends.
-Because if your loved ones know your decision, it’ll make it easier for them to ensure it is honoured.
+If you’ve made your organ and tissue donation decision, it’s important to share your decision with your family and friends.
+Whatever your decision on donation, record it on the NHS Organ Donor Register and tell your loved ones too.
+Knowing your decision will make it easier for them to ensure it is honoured.

 If you choose to do nothing, then it will be assumed you agree to donate certain organs and tissue for transplantation, unless you are in a group for whom the opt out system doesn’t apply, or if donation would be against your views.